In project management, a project charter is a valuable tool when starting a project.

 Once you have created your project charter, it is essential to keep track of the completion of your project with a dedicated tool.

-monday.com is an intuitive work management platform that allows you to manage any team and any project while creating a more transparent work culture.
+monday.com is an intuitive project management platform that allows you to manage any team and any project while creating a more transparent work culture.

 Thanks to its system of customisable tables, you can manage your tasks and sub-tasks using a visual and intuitive tool.
 Once you have identified your projects, assign each of them the necessary resources and budget.